juseg/alps/articles/erosion/response-referee1.md

-Our introduction is meant to revolve around two discussion points: the variable imprint of glaciers on mountain topography, and the link between climate and glacier erosion (somewhat adressed in the conclusions).
+Our introduction is meant to revolve around two discussion points: the variable imprint of glaciers on mountain topography, and the link between climate and glacier erosion (somewhat addressed in the conclusions).
 This is followed by a short methodological bibliography of process-based and empirical glacier erosion laws, before we announce the scope of our work.
 A few key statements were added to try and better tie these different sections.